deivmaik/SearchEngine/README.md

-# SearchEngine
+# forly-search-engine
- HTML and CSS practice using google search engine as an example.
+If forly would have a search engine similar to google.